UNC-Cofires/RiskDataScienceAI/README.md

 ### Executing program

-* For Hurricane Track Analysis:
+For Hurricane Track Analysis, navigate to the HurricaneTracks directory in the Anaconda prompt using the command:
 ```
 cd HurricaneTracks
 ```